 The dietary laws of Islam

-The dietary laws of Islam are based in the Koran.
-They forbid eating animals found blood, pork, and food sacrificed or offered to idols.
+The dietary laws of Islam are based in the Koran, verse Al-Baqarah 2:173.
+They forbid eating dead animals, blood, pork, and food sacrificed or offered to idols.
 Islamic practice departs from Jewish practice in that alcohol is forbidden.

 - Halal (or Helal) is a Quranic term which means allowed or lawful.
 Halal food and drinks are permitted for consumption.
 Eating Halal is obligatory for every Muslim.